No foul play suspected after body found on side of Denham Springs road

 DENHAM SPRINGS - Deputies are investigating after a body was found on the side of the road Tuesday morning.

-Detectives on scene said the body was found across from Clegg's Nursery near Watson.
-It was not clear when the body was found or how long it had been there.
+Detectives on scene said the body was found across from Clegg's Nursery near Watson around 8 a.m.

 Deputies with the Livingston Parish Sheriff's Office said foul play was not suspected.